DrmnSamoLiu/Downgrading-Tapo-Cams/README.md

-### I've seen so much people saying they can't perform the "Micro SD card downgrade" with their Tapo cams, so I decide to create this repo to make a more technical guide on how the mechanism work.
+### I've seen so many people saying they can't perform the "Micro SD card downgrade" with their Tapo cams, so I decide to create this repo to make a more technical guide on how the mechanism work.
 -----

 ### TL;DR